What do you think of Scotland?

 So when thinking about where we would like to travel together, I thought of Scotland.
 It has long been somewhere I have wanted to explore, and it seems like the perfect place for us to take a Road Trip.

 Dan loves castles.
 We both love wild, isolated scenery, exploring country roads and laneways and stopping to eat when our stomachs dictate we should.
 We love trying different foods.
 I will have to give Haggis a go, I think.

 We can spend hours in the car laughing, talking, stopping to take photos and generally just enjoying each others company.

 Scotland sounds perfect for us!

-Here is a map I have created showing the places we would like to visit.
+I have created a map showing the places we would like to visit.
 Obviously, that can, and probably will change.
 But for now, with only 14 days to play with, I am happy with this.

 I am open to suggestions, tips, and recommendations so comment away at the end of this post if you have anything you think will make this trip even better.

-I have penciled in the beginning of June next year for this trip and am planning two weeks.
+I have pencilled at the beginning of June next year for this trip and am planning for two weeks.
 Is that enough time?

 So here goes!
 Our proposed Scotland Road Trip Itinerary.

 The main places we plan to stay are: